StevenLambion/SwiftDuxNavigation/README.md

 ```

 ## Route Precedence
 The precedence of an active route is based on its position in the view hierarchy.
 In cases where two or more routes share the same parent route, the higher-level route will be chosen.
-In the following example, the alert route will take precedence over the stack route when the relative route is set to "display-alert".
+In the following example, the alert route will take precedence over the stack route when the relevant route is set to "display-alert".
+Any other value will active the stack route instead.
 ```swift
 List {
   ...